juliendenize/eztorch/docs/source/contributions/comedian.md

 ## Introduction

-This repository contains the  official [Pytorch](https://pytorch.org/) implementation of [COMEDIAN: Self-Supervised Learning and Knowledge Distillation for Action Spotting using Transformers](https://arxiv.org/abs/2309.01270) preprinted on **arXiv**.
+This repository contains the  official [Pytorch](https://pytorch.org/) implementation of [COMEDIAN: Self-Supervised Learning and Knowledge Distillation for Action Spotting using Transformers](https://openaccess.thecvf.com/content/WACV2024W/Pretrain/papers/Denize_COMEDIAN_Self-Supervised_Learning_and_Knowledge_Distillation_for_Action_Spotting_Using_WACVW_2024_paper.pdf) that has been published in the **IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) Workshops 2024**.

 COMEDIAN is composed of three steps:
 1. Pretraining via a self-supervised loss of the spatial transformer.